Alga Ndiaye

-Mouhamed Alga Ndiaye (born February 16, 1999 in Longueuil, Quebec) is a Senegalese professional basketball player who played with the Ryerson Rams and the Senegal national team.
+Mouhamed Lamoine Alga Ndiaye (born February 16, 1999) is a Senegalese professional basketball player who has played with the Ryerson Rams in Canada and the Senegal national team.

 College career

-Ndiaye committed to Ryerson Rams in Canada in 2019.
+Ndiaye, who moved from Senegal to Longueuil, Quebec at age 11, committed to Ryerson Rams in Canada in 2019.
 In his rookie year, he averaged 9.9 points and 3.3 rebounds in 17 games.

 National team career

 Ndiaye represented Senegal at the FIBA AfroBasket 2021, where the team won the bronze medal.